nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 During a firmware delta update, the application transfers the firmware into an area of flash memory in the modem, known as the *scratch area*.
 Once the firmware delta update has been transferred completely, the application schedules the update of the modem firmware, which happens the next time the application boots the modem while calling :c:func:`nrf_modem_init`.
-Finally, the application reboots the modem once more, by reinitializing the Modem library to run the updated modem firmware.
 The same delta update for updating to a new firmware version can be used to perform a rollback to the original firmware version from which the update was done.

 The delta update functionality is available through the Modem library :ref:`nrf_modem_delta_dfu_api`, found in :file:`nrfxlib/nrf_modem/include/nrf_modem_delta_dfu.h`.